-Pursuant to Indiana law, IC 26-6-3-1, a former employee has a right to a Termination Letter.
-The letter will contain the employee's name, dates of service, last position held, and must include a statement "setting forth whether the employee quit or was discharged from service. . ."
-The letter must be signed by the Director of Human Resource Services or the Director's authorized designee.
+Pursuant to Indiana law IC 26-6-3-1, a former employee has the right to a termination letter.
+The letter will contain the employee's name, dates of service, last position held, and must include a statement setting forth whether the employee quit or was discharged from service.
+The letter must be signed by the director of HR or the director's authorized designee.

-The employee's request for the Termination Letter must be made in writing and be signed by the employee.
+The employee's request for the termination letter must be made in writing and be signed by the employee.
 Verbal, faxed, or email requests cannot be honored.
 Additionally, Valparaiso University will only provide the letter to the former employee.
 Valpo cannot provide the letter to third parties, such as prospective employers, on behalf of the former employee.